Near East University

-Near East University (NEU; Yakın Doğu Üniversitesi, commonly referred to as YDÜ) is a private university located in North Cyprus.
+Near East University (NEU; Yakın Doğu Üniversitesi, commonly referred to as YDÜ) is a private university located in Northern Cyprus.
 It was founded in North Nicosia in 1988, by Suat Günsel, a Turkish Cypriot who is the 100% owner of NEU.
 The chairman of the board of trustees is his son, Irfan Günsel.

 The Near East University currently has 16 faculties with 98 departments, 4 vocational schools, 2 high schools and 4 graduate schools offering programs at undergraduate and postgraduate levels.

 With over 25,000 students, it is the largest university in Northern Cyprus.

 History

 The Near East University was founded by Günsel in 1988.
 It started higher education studies with two faculties and subsequently established 14 more faculties, four graduate schools, and 15 research centres.
 The Faculty of Medicine was established in 2008.

 Campus

 All the facilities and educational institutions of the university are located in the campus, along with the Near East College (middle and high school levels), the Near East Primary School and the Near East Kindergarten.
 The campus is a few kilometres away from the city of Nicosia, accessible through the Near East Boulevard.
 Transportation between the campus and the city is done through frequent buses that circulate through the city, including Gönyeli and the university.

 The campus hosts the Atatürk Culture and Congress Centre, the biggest hall in North Nicosia, with a main hall capacity of 700 people and stage area of 163.85 square metres.
 The hall hosts many congresses, concerts, dance shows and other cultural events, such as the annual international Cyprus Theatre Festival.
 The centre also hosts four other, smaller halls.
 The campus is also home to three more amphitheatres and the quartet amphitheatres located in the Grand Library.
 The campus is also home to three museums: the Communications Museum, the Art Museum and the Museum of Classical and Sports Cars.

 The Museum of Classical and Sports Cars of Near East University was established in 2007 and has over 140 vehicles on display.
 A mobile app is available in both English and Turkish for visitors to learn the features of the cars on display.